bonitasoft/bonita-doc/md/database-configuration.md

 ::: warning
 There is also a known issue between Bitronix (the Transaction Manager shipped by Bonitasoft for the Tomcat bundle & inside Deploy bundle for Tomcat) and Microsoft SQL Server driver (refer to: [MSDN note](https://msdn.microsoft.com/en-us/library/aa342335.aspx), [Bitronix note](http://bitronix-transaction-manager.10986.n7.nabble.com/Failed-to-recover-SQL-Server-Restart-td148.html)).
 Therefore, using Bitronix as a Transaction Manager with SQL Server is not recommended.
-Our recommendation is to use the JBoss bundle provided by Bonitasoft.
+Our recommendation is to use the Wildfly bundle provided by Bonitasoft.
 :::

 ::: warning